 The main assumption underlying the estimation of the claims provision is that a Company's past claims development experience can be used to project future claims development and hence ultimate claims costs.
-Historical claims development is mainly analyzed by accident years, but can also be further analyzed by significant business lines and claim types.
+Historical claims development is mainly analyzed by accident years but can also be further analyzed by significant business lines and claim types.
 Large claims are usually separately addressed, either by being reserved at the face value of loss adjuster estimates or separately projected in order to reflect their future development.
 In most cases, no explicit assumptions are made regarding future rates of claims inflation or loss ratios.
 Instead, the assumptions used are those implicit in the historical claims development data on which the projections are based.

-The carrying value of total provision for outstanding provision for IBNR losses amounted to P5.72 million and P3.30 million as of December 31, 2017 and 2016, respectively, and P1.89 million as of January 1, 2016 (see Note 13).
+The gross and net provision for IBNR losses amounted to ₱14.26 million and ₱13.90 million, respectively, as December 31, 2018.
+As of December 31, 2017, the gross and net provision for IBNR losses amounted ₱5.72 million and ₱4.21 million, respectively (see Note 13).